defra-design/design/README.md

 * useability

 ## Relationship with Service design

+#### DDaT definition:

+Service design works across the whole service as a system mapping, joining up, and making tangible front-and-backstage processes that enable a user to achieve their goal

+Service designers design the end-to-end journey of a service.
+This helps a user complete their goal and government deliver a policy intent.
+Their work may involve the creation of, or change to, transactions, products and content across both digital and offline channels provided by different parts of government.

 | Service Design | Manage a waste removal company |
 | --- | --- |